MegalithicBTC/BTCPayserver-LSPS1/README.md

 THE CLIENT is polling THE LSP's [get order](https://github.com/lightning/blips/blob/master/blip-0051.md#21-lsps1get_order)  endpoint, and displays an appropriate failure or success message when the `get_order` endpoint produces a relevant result.

+## Testing this plugin
+Typically, it seems that entites who are developing BTCPay server plugins are encouraged to use a Docker setup, with all the major ancillary services (NBXplorer, Bitcoind, Lightning Node) [running in regtest](https://docs.btcpayserver.org/Development/LocalDev/#dependencies).

+This is a great idea, but, after some confusion about the issue, we decided that there would be no practical way to use or test this plugin on regtest: The plugin is wholly reliant on external services provided by THE LSP, accessible over HTTPS.
+Theoretically you could replicate THE LSP locally, but then you would have to run your own server-side LSP service, and that would be very complicated.

+Therefore, unless anyone else has a bright idea, our best suggestion is to use a test this plugin with a Docker Compose file that looks [something like this](https://github.com/MegalithicBTC/btcpayserver-docker/blob/master/docker-compose-ubuntu-caddy.yml) -- this shows the major services all running on Mainnet.

+It would also be possible to modify the plugin to allow THE CLIENT to choose between MutinyNet/Signet and Mainnet, as several of the LSPs have duplicate instances running on [MutinyNet/Signet](https://docs.megalithic.me/lightning-services/lsp1-get-inbound-liquidity-for-mobile-clients#step-1-client-requests-info-about-the-lsp-service).

 ## Issues for future investigation

 ### Client-side channel data